interview with Vera Petryk and Kostiantyn Chernyshevskyi on the transformational update of EOSDA Forest Monitoring

 In essence, using the Carbon Stock, Tree Species, and Reforestation technologies together can provide a more detailed and accurate picture of a forest than using the Carbon Stock technology alone.
 All our technologies are designed to work together to provide a more comprehensive view of the forest.

-Vera Petryk: The future updates of EOSDA Forest Monitoring will also leverage the capabilities of seven optical satellites that EOS Data Analytics plans to launch into Low Earth Orbit.
-While the first spacecraft is already operational in the sky, together they will form the EOS SAT constellation that will significantly enhance the amount and resolution of the images we use for analysis, allowing us to move from the current 10-meter resolution of Sentinel-2 to a much finer 1.4-meter panchromatic and 2.8-meter multispectral resolution of our own sensors.
-This will enable us to provide more precise information on deforestation, forest cover, and burnt areas.
+Vera Petryk: The future updates of EOSDA Forest Monitoring will also leverage the capabilities of multi-purpose satellite that EOS Data Analytics has launched into the Low Earth Orbit.
+The satellite is significantly enhancing the amount and resolution of the images we use for analysis, allowing us to move from the current 10-meter resolution of Sentinel-2 to a much finer 1.4-meter panchromatic and 2.8-meter multispectral resolution of our own sensors.
+This allows us to provide more precise information on deforestation, forest cover, and burnt areas.

 In addition to improved resolution, we are also contemplating the development of a neural network that can operate globally.
 This ambitious project would require training the network on data from all tree species, climatic zones, and land features – a substantial task indeed.
 Although this global network is merely a prospective vision at this stage, we remain optimistic.
 As we acquire clients from different parts of the world, we anticipate the accuracy of our neural network for those regions will gradually enhance.
 Eventually, this could pave the way to a neural network effective across the entire planet.